 - Example: Local HR adds a new hire with the incorrect title.
 This error may not be noticed until a promotion/review period or another time it is brought to the manager’s attention.
 If the system allows managers and employees to view their job title anytime the error will be seen quickly and can be corrected immediately.

 - Set up connections or integrations with local HR tasks such as local payroll, benefits and government mandated reports.
 These connections bring value to local HR and require that the system data must be accurate.
 By connecting to other systems and reports, it will also lead to additional auditing and tracking of these fields to ensure they are maintained.
 Frequently, when a new integration file is set up with local payroll it’s quickly realized that national IDs or employee IDs do not match up, meaning prior reports may have been missing key data.

 - Example: An integration file is set up for France’s payroll.
-During this integration process many employees are not connecting to the payroll provider.
-With further audit they discover a large number of typos have been made on the national ID field (France CNIs).
+During this integration process, many employees are not connecting to the payroll provider.
+With a further audit, they discover a large number of typos have been made on the national ID field (France CNIs).
 They can correct the errors immediately and the mistake is not made in the future because it’s vital for employees’ payment.
-Errors in salary are now corrected quickly because they effect employee payment.
+Errors in salary are now corrected quickly because they affect employee payment.

 - Regularly share HR metrics, reports and analyses with local business leaders.
 HR business partners need to know their data is being used in strategic ways.
 In wanting to ensure they are providing value to local leaders, they will need to make sure their data is accurate.

 - Example: Leaders receive local turnover reports quarterly and organizational forecasting recommendations are made based on these reports.
 Both local HR and local leaders want to ensure their reports are accurate so they can receive the proper resourcing budgets.
 This leads to an emphasis on data quality in the system.